These sumptuous galleries showcase the best of decorative art, design, fashion and style.

 We've made some changes to make visiting the museum safe and enjoyable for our visitors and our staff.
 As we begin to welcome visitors back to the museum, the reopening of galleries will be phased.

-Models on the catwalk in the Fashion and Style gallery.
+Cat walk in the Fashion and Style gallery.

 Art lovers will find much to delight in our Making and Creating gallery on Level 3, which explores the techniques and inspirations behind the work of artists, makers and designers.